 EnDev Nepal is working together with the Alternative Energy Promotion Centre (AEPC) to improve the access of clean energy to the rural population through the development of a Micro Hydro Debt Fund (MHDF).
 The intervention aims to provide access to energy for rural areas while bringing the private sector into financing schemes.

-The Fund is set up under the supervision of the AEPC, with EnDev technical assistance and placed at two competitively selected banks for its administration; NMB Bank and Himalayan Bank.
+The Fund is set up under the supervision of the AEPC, with EnDev technical assistance, and placed at two competitively selected banks for its administration; NMB Bank and Himalayan Bank (discontinued from 2020).
 Credits follow banks internal regulations and processes, so the fund can be part of the current banks portfolio of loans.

 Projects are developed with close technical support and in cooperation with AEPC.
-Thus once the detail feasibility study is done and approved by Technical Review Committee, as well as financial estimations are made, communities that do not have the necessary up-front financial resources to cover their required own contribution under the GoN subsidy scheme, may apply to get a loan.
-Communities can apply to a credit with a low interest rate from our partner banks and close their financial needs.
-In some cases, LFIs can be involved as field partners of the banks and reach closer to the communities.
+Thus once the detailed feasibility study is done and approved by Technical Review Committee, as well as financial estimations are made, communities that do not have the necessary up-front financial resources to cover their required own contribution under the Government of Nepal subsidy scheme may apply to get a loan.
+Communities can apply to credit with a low-interest rate from our partner banks and close their financial needs.
+In some cases, Local Financial Institutions (LFIs) can be involved as field partners of the banks and reach closer to the communities.

 Besides providing financial support of the fund, the project creates linkages and develops capacities in AEPC, commercial banks, project developers and LFIs participating.

-Once the loans have been repaid by the communities, the funds are used for financing further MHP sites.
+Once the loans have been repaid by the communities, the funds are used for financing further Micro Hydro Project (MHP) sites.

 Capacity Building for Partner Banks and LFIs

-AEPC in cooperation with EnDev supports the commercial partner banks to develop appraisal processes for concerned loans.
-In addition, the LFIs can be strengthened to facilitate the loan administration in the field.
+AEPC in cooperation with EnDev supports the commercial partner banks to develop appraisal processes concerning loans.
+In addition, the LFIs can be strengthened to facilitate loan administration in the field.
 The partner banks will be informed on potential project sites that have qualified for AEPC subsidies and are financially as well as technically viable.
-Furthermore, it proposes suitable local financial institutions (LFIs) that are close to the project site and could act as a local agent.
+Furthermore, it proposes suitable LFIs that are close to the project site and could act as a local agent.